 of age or above.
 Unless previously arranged in writing with usAll children (under the age of 15) must be accompanied by a guardian 18 years or above.
 If your kids struggle with any of our tours, we have tow lines that can either allow you or our Guides to assist with their paddling.

 Do you have double kayaks?

 No, we don’t.
-We have 10 single kayaks per tour, which are extremly stable, comfortable and great for beginners and experienced kayakers.
+We have single kayaks for our tours, which are extremly stable, comfortable and great for beginners and experienced kayakers.
 If you haven’t kayaked before or if you have only paddled a double, don’t worry.
 These little craft are perfect for our leisurely paddles and if you do fall behind or get tired, our Guides will happily tow you along behind their kayak to give you a rest.
 (This option is very popular with kids, although adults have been known to take us up on the offer, too!)